 The weekly reading assignments will be an important part of your learning experience.
 They will form the basis for our discussion in class and will allow us to investigate in greater depth the central issues covered by the class, using the academic tools of historical analysis.
 You are responsible for completing all of the reading assignments on time.
-All reading assignments are detailed in the class modules section of the course Canvas site.
-Material in the scheduled readings that is not covered during class meetings may still appear on exams, so make sure you read all that has been assigned.
+All reading assignments are detailed in the CLASS MODULES section of the course Canvas site.
+Material in the scheduled readings that is not covered during class meetings is still very relevant to papers and homework assignments, so make sure you read all that has been assigned.
 The following are the required books for the class: